Education Legal Requirements

 The criterion requires supervision of children but doesn't legally require an adult to be present alongside children while they are eating.
 But, best and safe practice is for an adult to be present and giving their full attention to actively watching the children who are eating, in case of choking or an allergic reaction.

-Services are not required under the Education Regulations and licensing criteria to ensure:
+Services are not required in the licensing criteria to ensure:

 - that children do not play with toys while eating; and